 UN Volunteers are experienced personnel available to support UN Habitat’s mandate.
 They work within communities at the grassroots-level, making them well-placed to launch participatory approaches to urban planning and build community resilience to climate change impacts.
 UN Volunteers advance UN-Habitat’s efforts to promote community and civil society participation in urban planning, disaster risk reduction and rehabilitation.
 This includes a focus on advancing gender equality and enhancing youth employability.

 The United Nations Volunteer programme continues to play a key role in supporting and advancing UN-Habitat’s work worldwide.
-I am very grateful for the valuable contribution and dedication of UN Volunteers to UN-Habitat and their continuous commitment to promote the United Nations’ values, the implementation of SDG 11 and the Action Framework for Implementation of the New Urban Agenda (AFINUA). —Dr Joan Clos, Executive Director, UN-Habitat
+I am very grateful for the valuable contribution and dedication of UN Volunteers to UN-Habitat and their continuous commitment to promote the United Nations’ values, the implementation of SDG 11 and the Action Framework for Implementation of the New Urban Agenda (AFINUA). —Dr Joan Clos, former Executive Director, UN-Habitat

 UN Volunteers are skilled specialists, fulfilling needs for international and national personnel within UN-Habitat’s projects.
 The partnership has benefitted a number of projects including the rebuilding of Haiti’s infrastructures after the devastating earthquake of 2010, integrating sustainable city planning advancements in Palestine, and engaging youth to act within their communities as leaders for health and environmental initiatives.